Jan Uvena

 Jannaro "Jan" Uvena (born August 29, 1950) is an American musician, best known for playing drums with a number of notable rock bands, including Alice Cooper's backing band, Iron Butterfly, Alcatrazz, and Signal.

-Uvena retired from the music business in 2000 and, as of 2016, manages a U.S. Cellular store in Walpole, Massachusetts.
+Uvena retired from the music business in 2000 and, as of 2016, manages a U.S. Cellular store in Walpole, New Hampshire.
+As of 2025, he is retired and living in Keene, New Hampshire.